ytbilly3636/amygdala/README.md

 # amygdala
-amygdala model

 ### What is amygdala model
 Amygdala is an area of brain.
 The amygdala causes fear conditioning; a kind of classical conditioning.
 Amygdala model is inspired by the amygdala and can be used for classical conditioning.

 ### Requirement
 * Python
 * NumPy
+* Six
 * OpenCV (Optional)

 ### Quick Start